 Step 3.
 Go to the Config Files tab on the left and select Server Properties.

 Step 4.
-Take note of the Level Name field.
+Take note of the World Name.

 Step 5.
 Go to the Files tab on the left.